ryanwang520/api-docs/source/includes/_drawings.md

 With the Drawing Items API, you can get line and takeoff items from a drawing.
 Here’s what each does:

-- Proposal Items: These go into the Customer Proposal in the app, where we lay out everything about the project, including costs and price, for the customer to review and approve.
+- [Proposal Items](#get-proposal-line-items): These go into the Customer Proposal in the app, where we lay out everything about the drawing, including costs and price, for the customer to review and approve.

-- Takeoff Items: These are for the Takeoff Report.
-It’s all about estimating materials and labor from the drawings, super useful for our internal planning and managing the project.
+- [Takeoff Items](#get-takeoff-line-items): These are for the Takeoff Report.
+It’s all about estimating materials and labor from the drawings, super useful for internal planning and managing the project.

 ## Get Proposal Line items